Cjking57893/ase-456-movie-collection-app/test/regression/README.md

 # Regression Tests

-This directory is reserved for regression tests that ensure previously fixed bugs don't reappear.
+This directory contains regression tests that ensure previously fixed bugs don't reappear.

 ## What are Regression Tests?